NaGeL182/PHP-tic-tac-toe/readme.md

 ### 2018-01-26

-- Added Code Coverage report to phpunit.xml it will now put html report under tests/report
+- Added Code Coverage report to phpunit.xml
+  It will now put html report under tests/report
 - Found a better way to test Silex app that includes the test coverage
 - Still need to implement every Route
 - Ran Code throught PHP_CodeSniffer with PSR-2 ruleset.